Advanced Placement (AP)

 AP courses at CHS have the highest weighted GPA.
 Students can earn up to 6.0 grade points for AP.

-Pre-AP courses are designed to equip all middle school and high school students with the skills, habits of mind, and knowledge that they need to succeed in college.
+- Honors courses are designed to equip all middle school and high school students with the skills, habits of mind, and knowledge that they need to succeed in college or career.

 Home-Schooled students eligible to attend school in the Coppell Independent School District can participate in the administration of the PSAT/NMSQT or an advanced placement test offered by the district.